top of page

 (4) Treating Tube Otorrhea

-Treating Clogged & Retained Ear Tubes
+Treating Retained & Clogged Ear Tubes After Surgery

 Treatment for clogged ear tubes after surgery in a patient whose hearing is normal depends on the extent to which the clog is providing issues for the patient.
-In pediatric cases where the child is not experiencing any pain or ear infections, and the clog does not affect their speech, development, or hearing, it can be left untouched and instead can be monitored.
+In pediatric cases where the child is not experiencing any pain or ear infections, and the clogged ear tube does not affect their speech, development, or hearing, it can be left untouched and instead can be monitored.
 If the child still experiences recurrent ear infections, an otolaryngologist can attempt to dissolve the clot by prescribing Floxin or Ciprodex.
 Additionally, a diluted mixture of hydrogen peroxide (equal parts distilled water and hydrogen peroxide) administered with a dropper at home can assist in dissolving the clog.
 Adults may prefer that their otolaryngologist attempts to pick out and remove the clog in-office, if possible.

 In most cases, the ear tube will fall out on its own without issue, but after a certain point in which it is no longer needed and has not fallen out on its own, it is considered retained.
 Because physicians cannot fully anesthetize the eardrum, patients experience pain during the removal process.
 Therefore, otolaryngologists often recommend waiting it out for adults unless a circumstance dictates a need for immediate removal.
 To avoid a perforated eardrum in children, the physician can papoose the child and quickly pull out the tube in the clinic.